IGNW/terraform-aws-rds/README.md

 # AWS RDS Terraform module

-Terraform module which creates RDS resources on AWS.
+TerraTomc module which creates RDS resources on AWS.

 These types of resources are supported: